itmat/Normalization/README.md

 * &lt;loc> : full path of the directory with the sample directories (Aligned_DATA)
 * option:<br>
   **-u**  :  set this if you want to return only unique mappers, otherwise by default
-         it will return both unique, non-unique, and merged final sam files.<br>
+         it will return merged final sam.<br>
   **-nu** :  set this if you want to return only non-unique mappers, otherwise by default
-         it will return both unique, non-unique, and merged final sam files.
+         it will return merged final sam.

 This will create `FINAL_SAM`.
-Then, depending on the option given, it will make `FINAL_SAM/Unique`, `FINAL_SAM/NU`, and/or `FINAL_SAM/MERGED` directory and output final sam files to the directories created.
+Then, depending on the option given, it will make `FINAL_SAM/Unique`, `FINAL_SAM/NU`, or `FINAL_SAM/MERGED` directory and output final sam files to the directories created.
+A tag will be added to each sequence indicating its type (XT:A:E for exonmappers, XT:A:I for intronmapper, and XT:A:G for intergenicmappers).

 ### 6. Run sam2junctions